 How to Revise Complete Syllabus on the Day before NEET ExamTeam Altis Vortex

-e feel afraid on the day before NEET Exam.
+feel afraid on the day before NEET Exam.
 All positivity and courage are drained down.
-We Start to think that how to complete the whole syllabus on the day before the NEET exam.
+We Start to think that how to Revise complete NEET syllabus on the day before the NEET exam.
 All books remain in front of us but we are confused about what to study and what to skip.
 It is not time to get stressed but it is time to revise the vast syllabus effectively.
 So, have a glance through the ultra-short notes that you have prepared.

 We want to revise the complete syllabus one day before the NEET Exam.
 But when it does not happen, we get stressed.
 But it is not time to get stressed it is time to relax.

 push negative thoughts out of my mind.
 As time passes and the exam draws near, anxiety does creep in.
 But try not to cram up too much at the last minute to calm your nerves.